JackAdams/meteor-accounts-ldap/README.md

 #### Warning

 Password is sent from client to server in plain text.
 Only use this package in conjunction with SSL.

+#### TODO

+- make the sign in form more configurable with options like:
+  - `unstyled=true` - to remove all classes
+  - `alwaysOpen` - to make the form automatically open
+  - `loggedOutLinkTemplate` - to replace the default link that you click to open the form
+  - `loggedInLinkTemplate` - to replace the default link that you click to get the dropdown once logged in
+  - `ionic=true` - to give the form the same look as the forms in `useraccounts:ionic`